 SMMA Price Alert

-Social Media Marketing Agency is part of the bundle.
+Social Media Marketing Agency is currently priced at $497.

 Social Media Marketing Agency – Background Information

 Tai Lopez’s Social Media Marketing Agency 2.0 is an online course that promises to teach you “how to start your own marketing agency with social media and get small businesses to hire you.”

 According to a sales page for the course, more than 35,000 people have signed up to date.

 The full program is organized into 4 main modules: